ex-chazzdesign/sketch-calculator/README.md

 1. For the moment the plugin only works with "," as decimal separator.
 2. We haven't done any performance optimization yet, so it might be slow in complex documents.
+3. Right now elements need to be included in an artboard.